josephsmithberger/XogotDocs/Documentation.docc/Manual/best_practices/logic_preferences.md

 in exceptional cases, one may wish not to do this:

-If the 'imported' class is liable to change, then it should be a property instead, initialized either using an @export or a load() (and perhaps not even initialized until later).
+If the 'imported' class is liable to change, then it should be a property instead, initialized either using an `@export` or a `load()` (and perhaps not even initialized until later).
-If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to, load and unload various dependencies at runtime as circumstances change.
+If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to load and unload various dependencies at runtime as circumstances change.
 If one preloads resources into constants, then the only way to unload these resources would be to unload the entire script.
-If they are instead loaded properties, then one can set them to null and remove all references to the resource entirely (which, as a [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted)-extending type, will cause the resources to delete themselves from memory).
+If they are instead loaded as properties, then one can set these properties to `null` and remove all references to the resource (which, as a [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted)-extending type, will cause the resources to delete themselves from memory).

-1. If the 'imported' class is liable to change, then it should be a property instead, initialized either using an @export or a load() (and perhaps not even initialized until later).
+1. If the 'imported' class is liable to change, then it should be a property instead, initialized either using an `@export` or a `load()` (and perhaps not even initialized until later).

-1. If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to, load and unload various dependencies at runtime as circumstances change.
+1. If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to load and unload various dependencies at runtime as circumstances change.
 If one preloads resources into constants, then the only way to unload these resources would be to unload the entire script.
-If they are instead loaded properties, then one can set them to null and remove all references to the resource entirely (which, as a [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted)-extending type, will cause the resources to delete themselves from memory).
+If they are instead loaded as properties, then one can set these properties to `null` and remove all references to the resource (which, as a [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted)-extending type, will cause the resources to delete themselves from memory).

-1. If the 'imported' class is liable to change, then it should be a property instead, initialized either using an @export or a load() (and perhaps not even initialized until later).
+1. If the 'imported' class is liable to change, then it should be a property instead, initialized either using an `@export` or a `load()` (and perhaps not even initialized until later).

-1. If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to, load and unload various dependencies at runtime as circumstances change.
+1. If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to load and unload various dependencies at runtime as circumstances change.
 If one preloads resources into constants, then the only way to unload these resources would be to unload the entire script.
-If they are instead loaded properties, then one can set them to null and remove all references to the resource entirely (which, as a [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted)-extending type, will cause the resources to delete themselves from memory).
+If they are instead loaded as properties, then one can set these properties to `null` and remove all references to the resource (which, as a [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted)-extending type, will cause the resources to delete themselves from memory).

 ## Large levels: static vs. dynamic

 If one is creating a large level, which circumstances are most appropriate?
-Should they create the level as one static space?
-Or should they load the level in pieces and shift the world's content as needed?
+Is it better to create the level as one static space?
+Or is it better to load the level in pieces and shift the world's content as needed?

 Well, the simple answer is, "when the performance requires it."
 The dilemma associated with the two options is one of the age-old programming